gdyrrahitis/angular-101/README.md

 Simply go to samples root directory, open a command line window and type:
 `npm install`

-To open in browser type:
+After all dependencies are installed in node_modules folder, in cmd, type the following to open in browser:
 `npm start`

 # Contents